exceptionless/Website/2016-08-29-exceptionless-helps-identify-issue-affecting-25000-users-case-study.md

 **Will:**

 Definitely crashes related to .NET Framework installation corruptions on end-user machines.
-While Exceptionless didn&#8217;t (and can&#8217;t) immediately point and say, &#8220;here&#8217;s how to fix it&#8221;, it did shine light on an issue that was affecting approximately 5% of our 500,000 installed base.
+While Exceptionless didn't (and can't) immediately point and say, &#8220;here's how to fix it&#8221;, it did shine light on an issue that was affecting approximately 5% of our 500,000 installed base.
 The issue was so prevalent we completely ditched WPF and rewrote our UI layer in GDI+/WinForms, but **Exceptionless gave us insight to see the problem and how many users were being affected**.

 ### Were you surprised at the initial results of using Exceptionless for the first time?
 How many errors were you seeing?